5 Intangible Gifts You Can Give Your Child on Children's Day

 Once you’re protected, the second thing you can do is gift them a savings plan.
 One such plan is Income's Gro Junior Saver, a savings plan which offers guaranteed cash benefits at different stages of your child's education.
 You can also add the Enhanced Payor Premium waiver so that your child’s future is still secured should anything happen to you (i.e. death, total and permanent disability (before age 70), or a diagnosis of a specified dread disease or critical illness).

 Gifts such as the ones mentioned above are definitely atypical for a Children’s day gift, but they will definitely stay and have a lasting impact on your kids until they're adults.
-As we work towards making our children as happy as possible, in both big and small ways, let’s remember that it’s also our duty to protect their happiness – a life insurance plan for yourself protects your child’s happiness for life.
+As we work towards making our children as happy as possible, in both big and small ways, let’s remember that it’s also our duty to protect their happiness.
+Learn more about how you can do so as parents.

 This article is meant purely for informational purposes and should not be relied upon as financial advice.
 The precise terms, conditions and exclusions of any Income products mentioned are specified in their respective policy contracts.
 For customised advice to suit your specific needs, consult an Income Advisor.